laceywade/TammingaLab.github.io/index.md

 * The [Social and Behavioral Sciences Initiative](http://web.sas.upenn.edu/penn-sbsi/)
 * The [Social and Cultural Evolution Working Group](https://web.sas.upenn.edu/scew/)

-Within Linguistics we work closely with [David Embick](https://www.ling.upenn.edu/~embick/) and [his lab](http://web.sas.upenn.edu/embick-lab/), which investigates lexical and morphological representation and processing.
+Within Linguistics, we work closely with [David Embick](https://www.ling.upenn.edu/~embick/) and [his lab](http://web.sas.upenn.edu/embick-lab/), which investigates lexical and morphological representation and processing.

+Our research is situated at the intersection of sociolinguistics and psycholinguistics.
+Broadly speaking, our shared research aims are:
+* To model the mental representation and processing of inter- and intra-speaker linguistic variability
+* To integrate experimental and naturalistic data across diverse populations
+* To relate individual and group-level linguistic behavior and phenomena, especially with respect to language change
+* To develop quantitative approaches to the microtemporal dynamics of language variation in perception and production